rtCamp/snapwp/README.md

 This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

-...

-License
-This project is licensed under the AGPL-3.0 License - see the LICENSE file for details.

 ---

-### 🖼️ fetchPriority for Optimized Image Loading
+## 🖼️ fetchPriority for Optimized Image Loading

 SnapWP’s `<Image>` component supports the `fetchPriority` attribute, which helps control the priority of image loading in browsers.